Eric Peary, Accounting & Corporate Finance

 A senior with a double concentration in accounting and corporate finance in the Manning School of Business

-, Peary has routinely taken on academic and extracurricular challenges and assumed leadership positions in student organizations.
+, Peary routinely took on academic and extracurricular challenges and assumed leadership positions in student organizations.
 When he pushes himself, he thrives.

 “I’m extremely busy, but I love it,” says Peary, who is a member of the University’s track team